 (d) The special GED scores that are required by apprenticeship and some postsecondary educational programs.

-(9) To obtain the Certificate of Equivalency, an applicant must achieve a minimum standard score set by the Oregon State Board of Education.
+(9) To obtain the Certificate of Equivalency, an applicant must achieve a minimum standard score set by GED Testing Service and.the Oregon State Board of Education.

 (10) Previous high school enrollment is not required for an applicant to be eligible to receive a Certificate of Equivalency.